Persistent homology for functionals: Persistent homology and functional topology

-\begin{cor} The function $f \colon \HE \to \R$ whose value at the origin is $0$ and is $1$ everywhere else defines a weakly $\LC$ compact sublevel set filtration that is not q-tame with respect to singular and \v{C}ech homology. \end{cor}
+\begin{cor} The function $f \colon \HE \to \R$ with value~$0$ at the origin and $1$ elsewhere defines a weakly $\LC$ compact sublevel set filtration that is not q-tame with respect to either singular or \v{C}ech homology. \end{cor}

-The gap we have highlighted in the argument of Morse and Tompkins, that the sublevel set filtration of $A_g$ is not necessarily q-tame, can be fixed by applying \cref{t:local connectedness implies q-tameness}.
-This is because the proof given in \cite[p.464]{Morse.1939} for the local connectivity of $(\Omega_g, A_g)$ actually establishes a stronger property described next.
+This counterexample reveals a gap in the argument of Morse and Tompkins, as the sublevel set filtration of $A_g$ is not actually shown to be q-tame.
+Fortunately, this gap can be readily fixed by applying \cref{t:local connectedness implies q-tameness}.
+This is because the proof given in \cite[Theorem 7.2, p.464]{Morse.1939} for the local connectivity of the sublevel set filtration induced by $A_g$ can actually be seen to establish a stronger property, described next.